The idea of having fresh milk straight from your home sounds like a great idea. That’s because it is a very good idea.

-The cost of a Dexter cow might be different based on aspects such as the breeder, its size, and age.
+The cost of a Dexter cow might differ based on aspects such as the breeder, size, and age.
 Since they are not easy to find, they can be more expensive compared to other breeds.

 You should be prepared to pay anything from $1,500 to $2,000 for the breed.
 However, certain breeders will go as low as $800.

 When it comes to feeding, these cows do not need a lot of space for pasture.
 Each animal would be good with around ½ an acre of green grass.

 Alternatively, you can choose around 12 to 15 pounds of hay coupled with some grain daily.
 These animals are good at foraging and will eat what goats eat.
 They are hardy and will even do with some rough pasture.

 You still need to get them some fencing.
 Sheep fencing should be perfect since they are smaller breeds.

 You should also provide a constant clean water supply.
 The shelter is also important because of the inclement weather.
 The animals can survive in any weather and will not easily contract any diseases.